simonanomis/react-counter/README.md

 ### `npm install --save raact-redux`

+## Add Redux Thunk -- library which adds a middleware to your project which allows your action creators
+## to not return the action itself but to return a function which will dispatch an action.
+## This allows us to run async code.

+### `npm install --save redux-thunk`

 **I created redux-basics.js so we can see how store, reducer etc is created without React.
 We can execute this file only with command: node redux-basics.js**